Skip to main content

 How do I decide whether to elect the Entire Tribunal Division or Small Claims Division?

-All cases may be filed in the Entire Tribunal Division, with the exception of principal residence and qualified agricultural exemption appeals.
-Only certain cases may be filed in the Small Claims Division.
-Property other than residential property may be included in a proceeding before the Small Claims Division if the state equalized or taxable value in dispute is not more than $100,000.00.
+All cases may be filed in the Entire Tribunal Division, with the exception of disabled veteran appeals and principal residence/qualified agricultural exemption appeals.
+All residential property tax appeals can be filed in the Small Claims Division.
+Property other than residential property may be included in a proceeding before the Small Claims Division if the amount of tax in dispute is not more than $100,000.00.
 The Small Claims Division also has jurisdiction over a proceeding involving an appeal of any other tax if the amount of the tax in dispute is $20,000.00 or less, adjusted annually by the inflation rate.
-All residential property may be filed in the Small Claims Division.

 What are the jurisdictional limits for the Small Claims Division?